Ryushe/hyprswap/README.md

 ## installation

 ### installation script
+NOTE: Pulls monitor config from hyprland.conf
 1. run `sudo ./setup.sh` - installs the app
 1. run `./setup.sh` - generate the example config using your current monitor settings
-1. copy outputted config into hyprland.conf (replacing old monitor and workspace conf)
+1. copy outputted config into hyprland.conf (replacing old monitor and workspace conf if needed)
-  - NOTE: adjust resolutions, positions, and hrtz to desired settings after pasting into hyprland.conf
+  - NOTE: adjust resolutions, positions, and hrtz to desired settings after pasting into hyprland.conf.
+    - If didn't use -d flag with `setup.sh` should have current monitor config still
-1. adjust to the preset configs to your liking
+4. adjust to the preset configs to your liking

 Now, copy the outputted result into you hyprland.conf file replacing:
 - monitor config